sdatspun2/api-standards/patterns.md

 <h4 id="fileuploads-one-step">As Attachment</h4>

-This option SHOULD be used if you have to combine the uploading of a file with an API request body or parameters in one API request (For the purpose of optimization or to process both the file upload and request data in an atomic manner).
+This option SHOULD be used if you have to combine the uploading of a file with an API request body or parameters in one API request (e.g. for the purpose of optimization or to process both the file upload and request data in an atomic manner).

-For such type use cases, the request SHOULD either be a `multipart/mixed` or a `multipart/related` ([RFC 2387](https://tools.ietf.org/html/rfc2387)) type.
-Given below is an example of such a request.
+For such use cases, the request SHOULD either use content-type `multipart/mixed` or `multipart/related` ([RFC 2387](https://tools.ietf.org/html/rfc2387)).
+Following is an example of such a request.

 **Example of a** `multipart/related` **request**: